M41K3l77/academicprojects/README.md

 ### ProyectoDP and meneame projects

 * ProyectoDP is a labyrinth application to learn OOP.
-* meneame is a news agregator J2EE application.
+* meneame is a news agregator J2EE application based on https://www.meneame.net/.